dietercastel/SAE/README.md

 //Make sure this is done BEFORE any other middleware! sae.configure(app);

-//... rest of your application
+//... app.use/routes

+sae.handleErrors(app);

+// .. other error handling
 ```

 ###2.
 Start a new session at your login route.